keyvan1996/smartCard/README.md

 ## Laravel Links

-This is a demo application built alongside a video tutorial showing how to create a [linktr.ee](https://linktr.ee) clone using the [Laravel](https://laravel.com) PHP framework.

 This project comprises three simple data models and related tables:

 - **Users** are individual accounts that a person can create on the app